This article originally appeared on VICE UK.

 The rest of the press picks up on the allegations, and an interview by Channel 4's Cathy Newman gets heated once more.
 The Labour politician strongly refutes the claims as "ludicrous and wrong" and looks really rather miffed by the end of the questioning.

-15th OF AUGUST: COLD BEANS AND GORDON BROWN
+AUGUST 15: COLD BEANS AND GORDON BROWN

 The Mail on Sunday decide to ask Corbyn's first wife, Professor Jane Chapman, what he was like as a lover.
 Prof Chapman dropped the bombshells that Corbyn spent so much time on politics that he didn't have time to take her on dates and that he likes cold baked beans.
 He also likes animals and motorcycling and is therefore completely unsuitable for public office.

 On this day also comes the intervention we had all been waiting for.
 The clunking fist of Gordon Brown enters the ring.
 The ex-PM makes a rambling speech where he does not name candidates but quotes historical figures from Mandela and Ghandi to Kier Hardie and Aneurin Bevan.
 He paces up and down the stage like a caged beast, walking for over a mile.
 He goes on about Chavez's Venezuela and quotes Blake's Jerusalem without ever looking at the audience.
-Brown, who never won an election, insists the party has a duty to chose someone electable, which everyone takes to mean "not Corbyn".
+Brown, who never won an election, insists the party has a duty to chose someone electable, which everyone takes to mean "not Corbyn."

-Tony Blair pops up in a Guardian comment piece to say, "Even if you hate me, please don't take Labour over the cliff edge".
+Tony Blair pops up in a Guardian comment piece to say, "Even if you hate me, please don't take Labour over the cliff edge."
 That's the thing about people you hate though, you don't tend to heed their advice.

-16th OF AUGUST: AN ATTEMPT TO STOP THE CONTEST
+AUGUST 16: AN ATTEMPT TO STOP THE CONTEST

 Halfway through August, the Telegraph breaks the news that Gordon Brown's secretary of state, Lord Peter Mandelson, had urged the non-Corbyn leadership candidates to collectively resign, in order to halt the election.
 Mandelson and the candidates refuse to comment on the potential coup, the mass resignation doesn't occur and ballots are sent out.
-There are rumours of an attempt to get Yvette Cooper and Liz Kendall to throw in the towel so that Andy Burnham has a better chance.
+There are rumors of an attempt to get Yvette Cooper and Liz Kendall to throw in the towel so that Andy Burnham has a better chance.

-Later, Chuka denies he formed "the resistance".
+Later, Chuka denies he formed "the resistance."

 At first, just a few indignant lefty activists complain of being stopped from voting Corbyn.
 Then the flood: thousands of actual Labour members take to social media to complain that they have found themselves banned for no apparent reason.

-Amongst those rejected are young people who canvassed for Labour during the general election, Labour council candidates and the head of one of Britain's leading trade unions.
-Weirdly, back in May, interim leader Harriet Harman had said that "anyone" could join to decide the next leader but I guess she really meant "anyone who thinks Labour is perfect just as it is".
+Amongst those rejected are young people who canvassed for Labour during the general election, Labour council candidates, and the head of one of Britain's leading trade unions.
+Weirdly, back in May, interim leader Harriet Harman had said that "anyone" could join to decide the next leader but I guess she really meant "anyone who thinks Labour is perfect just as it is."

-The ruse was quickly spotted by savvier Twitter users and turned into a bit of a meme, with even one-time deputy Prime Minister John Prescott making fun of the Tory commentator sharing a mock version of his Twitter "autocomplete".
-"Louise Mensch is useless on Twitter", it reads.
+The ruse was quickly spotted by savvier Twitter users and turned into a bit of a meme, with even one-time deputy Prime Minister John Prescott making fun of the Tory commentator sharing a mock version of his Twitter "autocomplete."
+"Louise Mensch is useless on Twitter," it reads.

-23rd OF AUGUST: HIGH PRIZE FICTION
+AUGUST 23: HIGH PRIZE FICTION

-26th OF AUGUST: THE TRAIN KEEPS ROLLING, SORT OF
+AUGUST 26: THE TRAIN KEEPS ROLLING, SORT OF

-In a document about street harassment, Jeremy Corbyn suggests that he would consult women on "whether women-only carriages would be welcome".
+In a document about street harassment, Jeremy Corbyn suggests that he would consult women on "whether women-only carriages would be welcome."
 It is reported as if he is also going to force women to wear water-wings when it's raining and declare an official amnesty for sex pests who attack women stupid enough to remain in the rest of the train.

 Weirdly, nobody kicked up this much of a fuss when a Conservative transport minister suggested it last year.

 Jeremy Corbyn is segregationist according to education minister Nicky Morgan and apologetic of violence against women as far as Yvette Cooper is concerned.
-The Guardian's Anne Perkins thought the idea alone was a "childish, posturing affront to decades of serious work to raise the status of women".
+The Guardian's Anne Perkins thought the idea alone was a "childish, posturing affront to decades of serious work to raise the status of women."
 Well Jeremy, I guess you did ask.

 I can't wait to see what happens if he wins.